 Free Small Business Legal Clinic Now Accepting Applications

-The clinic requests small-business owners to submit their applications by Jan.
-1, 2021.
-Applications received after that date will be considered if additional resources are available.
-Students will begin providing services in late January.
-For more information, call (413) 782-1469 or e-mail Marie Fletcher, Clinical Programs administrator, at [email protected].
+The clinic asks small-business owners to submit their applications by Sunday, Aug.
+15. Applications received after that date will be considered if additional resources are available.
+Students will begin providing services in early September.
+For more information, call the Legal Clinic at (413) 782-1469 or e-mail Marie Fletcher, Clinical Programs administrator, at [email protected].

-The School of Law Small Business Legal Clinic was established to afford law students with an opportunity to provide practical consultation to entrepreneurs starting new and building existing small businesses in the community.
+The School of Law Small Business Legal Clinic was established to afford law students with an opportunity to provide practical consultation to entrepreneurs starting and building small businesses in the community.
 This initiative strengthens alliances within the community by using the resources of the university to foster new business development.
-For more information or to complete an online application, visit www1.wne.edu/law/centers/small-business-legal-clinic.cfm.